I was reminded of these wise words from Mother Teresa this morning.

 When sitting on the toilet is precious ME time.

-When you had great plans for your day and you only made it to the park.
+When you had great plans for your day and you only made it to the park with the kids.

-When you’re running late to piano lessons for the 5th time, the kids are arguing in the car and you’re stuck in traffic.
+When you’re running late to piano lessons for the 5th time, you’re stuck in traffic and your kids are arguing in the back seat.

 When you’re up in the middle of the night warming up a bottle.